Lazy22zz/UE5-RPG-Combat-Game/README.md

   ![Screenshot 2025-02-28 203839](https://github.com/user-attachments/assets/5cc81738-4741-4ee9-a917-ca5a1e541d56)\
   11, test.\
 - 31, Toggle Weapon Collison\
-  Purpose: Previous part, I have clarified the owner of combatcomponent.
-In here, we need to add notify when should the collision starts.\
+  Purpose: In the previous part, I clarified the combatcomponent owner.
+Here, we need to add a notification when should the collision start.\
   1, In PawnCombatComponent.h
   ```c++
   UENUM(BlueprintType)